 Gerber CAM files

 The above file naming format is suggested but not required.
-If the system cannot automatically identify it, you will be able to specify it manually in the PCB viewer.
+If the platform can not automatically identify the layer the file belongs to, you will be able to specify its location manually in the Design Viewer.

 All cutouts and mills are required to be in the board outline gerber file.

 The board outline file is required for every PCB and should have an outline of the outer edges of the PCB.
-All drawing outside of this outline on other layers will be cropped.
+All drawings outside of this outline on other layers will be cropped.